-The vast majority of patients make a rapid recovery after knee replacement operations and experience no serious problems.
-However it is important you understand that a knee replacement is a major operation and that complications can occur.
+The vast majority of patients make a rapid recovery after hip replacement operations and experience no serious problems.
+However it is important you understand that a hip replacement is a major operation and that complications can occur.

 General surgical risks